willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 After compiling, type ``exit`` to return to a login node.

-Run the program interactively (this is the preferred method for small tests, as it frees up valuable resoruces immediately upon completion):
+Run the program interactively (this is the preferred method for small tests, as it frees up valuable resources immediately upon completion):

 .. code-block:: bash